sea-of-fog/b-minor-compiler/README.md

 1. [X] Fix the weird issue of each scope opening twice
 2. [X] Add scope stack back to AddressTable
+3. [ ] Move max_temps etc. and the whole temp processing to the addressing module
+4. [ ] Check all the partial matches
+5. [ ] Make the state of label generators internal

 ## Done
 1. [X] Boolean operators in codegen